UK motor insurance premiums see biggest rise since 2011

 Comprehensive car insurance premiums in Britain rose 13.2 percent in 2015, the biggest annual rise since 2011, according to Confused.com's car price insurance index.

-The increase, following a jump of 6.9 percent in the fourth quarter, pushed the average premium for an annual comprehensive car insurance policy to 672 pounds ($970), data from the price comparison website Confused.com and consultants Willis Towers Watson Plc showed.
+The increase, following a jump of 6.9 percent in the fourth quarter, pushed the average premium for an annual comprehensive car insurance policy to 672 pounds, data from the price comparison website Confused.com and consultants Willis Towers Watson Plc (WLTW.O) showed.

 "The recent increase to Insurance Premium Tax along with inflationary pressures on claims costs, especially to vehicle damage repair costs, have been the major factors driving up prices.", UK Head of P&C Pricing at Willis Towers Watson, Stephen Jones said.